nika0x38/fastmap/README.md

 ### FastMap

 `fastmap` is a shell script tool designed to automate the process of quick port mapping using `nmap`.
 It starts with a rapid scan of all ports to identify open ports and then performs a detailed scan on those ports to identify services and potential vulnerabilities.
-The results are saved in an `<target-ip>.md` file in the current directory.
+The results are saved in an `<target-ip>.txt` file in the current directory.

 #### Prerequisites